Sushi Striker: The Way of Sushido: Plot

 The game takes place in a world without fish, where the Republic and the Empire have long battled over control of sushi in a war known as the Sushi Struggles.
-In this world, sushi is created by mysterious creatures known as "sushi sprites", and the people who fight alongside them (by throwing the plates used to serve the sushi) are known as "sushi strikers."
-Following the defeat of the Republic in the Sushi Struggles, the Empire forbids the discussion and consumption of sushi within the borders of the subjugated Republic.
+In this world, sushi is created by mysterious creatures known as "sushi sprites", and the people who fight alongside them (by throwing the plates used to serve the sushi) are known as "sushi strikers".
+Following the defeat of the Republic, the Empire forbids the consumption of sushi within the borders of the Republic.

-The player takes on the role of a character named Musashi (whose gender may be set by the player; male Musashi is voiced by Nicholas Roye, and female Musashi is voiced by Cristina Vee), an orphan growing up in the Republic.
-One day, while attempting to gather food for hungry children in the orphanage where they grew up, Musashi comes across a sushi striker named Franklin (Brad Venable) and his partner sprite, Ara-o (Jewels Jaselle).
-Although Musashi initially hates sushi due to losing their parents in the Sushi Struggles, their extreme hunger forces them to accept an offer from Franklin to try out some sushi.
-Thrilled by its taste, Musashi resolves to spread the word of sushi to everyone, and asks Franklin to follow them home to feed the orphanage's children as a first step.
-Before they can return home, however, Franklin and Ara-o are captured by Imperial general Kodiak (Walt Gray) and taken away for interrogation.
+The player plays as Musashi (whose gender is set by the player), an orphan growing up in the Republic.
+While attempting to gather food for hungry children in the orphanage where they grew up, Musashi comes across a sushi striker named Franklin and his partner sprite, Ara-o.
+Franklin offers Musashi some sushi, and after some hesitance due to Musashi losing their father in the Sushi Struggles, Musashi tries it out.
+Thrilled by its taste, Musashi resolves to spread the word of sushi to everyone, and asks Franklin to feed the orphanage's children as a first step.
+Before they can return home, however, Franklin and Ara-o are captured by Imperial general Kodiak and taken for interrogation.

-Alone and hungry once more, Musashi hears a distant voice leading them to a nearby shrine where their hunger can be satiated.
-The voice encourages Musashi to eat the sushi that is produced from the shrine.
-After doing so, the voice reveals itself to be Jinrai (Dave Fennoy), a sushi sprite in hiding who is highly sought after by the Empire.
-By accepting the sushi, Musashi unknowingly pledges themself with Jinrai, and the two agree to band together in order to rescue Franklin and spread the good word of sushi.
+Alone and hungry once more, Musashi hears a distant voice leading them to a nearby shrine.
+The voice encourages Musashi to eat the sushi that the shrine makes.
+After doing so, the voice reveals itself to be Jinrai, a sushi sprite in hiding who is highly sought after by the Empire.
+By accepting the sushi, Musashi unknowingly pledges with Jinrai, and the two agree to band together in order to rescue Franklin and tell everyone possible about sushi.